GateNLP/gate-teamware/README.md

 bash ./get-teamware.sh
 ```

+[A Helm chart](https://github.com/GateNLP/charts/tree/main/gate-teamware) is also available to allow deployment on Kubernetes.

 ## Building locally
 Follow these steps to run the app on your local machine using `docker-compose`:
 1. Clone this repository by running `git clone https://github.com/GateNLP/gate-teamware.git` and move into the `gate-teamware` directory.